 Getting Help For Alcohol Addiction

 Thousand Islands Rehab Centre is a full-service alcohol addiction treatment facility that will take care of you throughout your detox and rehab phases of recovery.
-Your treatment program will be tailored to your unique needs and circumstances, and when the time comes for you to leave rehab, we will still be there for you in the form of a comprehensive aftercare program.
+Your treatment program will be tailored to your unique needs and circumstances, and when the time comes for you to leave rehab, as a top addiction rehab, we will still be there for you in the form of a comprehensive aftercare program.
 For more information, call us today.